vingerha/gazpar_2_mqtt/README.md

 drwxrwxrwx 1 root root   4096 Apr 28 17:47 .
 drwxrwxrwx 1 root root   4096 Apr 25 18:23 ..
 -rwxrwxrwx 1 root root   1909 Apr 28 17:42 docker-compose.yml
 ```
-edit the docker-compose.yml to match your setup
+edit the docker-compose.yml to match your setup, see [parameter](https://github.com/vingerha/gazpar_2_mqtt?tab=readme-ov-file#parameters)
 Unles you are pretty sure what you are doing, it is recommend to do this in steps. so only the mandatory ones first with the connection to MQTT

 Then, execute the docker compose run applicable for your OS